-Designing a Better a CSS RTL Convertor
+Designing a Better CSS RTL Converter

 1. When a design update is released, one cannot use previous translation work.

-3. Complex CSS can't be translated automatically, as it requires understanding of the structure of the corresponding html files and how the CSS will be used by future code.
+3. Complex CSS can’t be translated automatically, as it requires understanding the structure of the corresponding html files and how the CSS will be used by future code.

-Update 2009-08-15: I've released the mentioned WordPress theme, it's RTL port of the Fusion theme.
+Update 2009-08-15: I’ve released the mentioned WordPress theme; it’s the RTL port of the Fusion theme.

 Leave a Reply